-- 4. The Reagan Administration also intends to strictly enforce current law and support any further legislation needed to prevent Americans from aiding terrorist groups.

-Whether it's financial support for the IRA from Irish Americans or the contracting of experts to help Libya -- this sort of thing has to stop. - 5.
+- 4. The Reagan Administration intends to strictly enforce current law and support any further legislation needed to prevent Americans from helping and financing terrorist groups.
+Whether it's financial support for the IRA from Irish Americans or the contracting of U.S. citizens to help Libya -- this sort of thing has to stop. - 5.
 We are committed to work even more closely with our allies to combat this international problem.
-Cleaning up our intelligence mess will help because some of our allies hesitate to work with us for fear of restrictions and leaks. - 6.
-Number six is not so easy.
-The handling of some terrorist events by the media has been a disgrace.
-Los Angeles Police Chief Darrell Gates at a recent meeting of the International Association of Police Chiefs complained of hostage or terrorist incidents, "It becomes instant drama -- a live show, even entertainment."
+Cleaning up our intelligence mess will help because some of our allies hesitate to work with us for fear of restrictions and leaks.

+- 6. This one is not so easy.
+The handling of some posser #1 coer terrorist events by the media has been a disgrace.
 The news media will have to learn what the word "responsibility" means.
 We do not advocate legal restrictions, but terrorists must know that taking hostages will not insure publicity for their cause.
-This will require much more voluntary cooperation between authorities and the news media. - 7.
-We must take a close look at the punishment of those convicted of terrorism.
-Imprisoning terrorists won't work.
-It leads to further violence during attempts to free jailed gang members.
-It was just this sort of thing that led the Baader-Meinhof gang to murder Hanns-Martin Schleyer.
-It also encourages several hijackings in Europes.
-Terrorists who cause the death of innocent people, even if by accident, should face the death penalty; punishment should be swift and certain.
+This will require much more voluntary cooperation between authorities and the news media.

+We must take a closelook afternishment of these connected of terrorism. - further violence during attempts to free jailed terrorists.

+It was just this sort of thing that led the Baader-Meinhof that excourage several hijackings in two per gang to murder Hanns-Martin Schleyer.
+Terrorists who cause the death of an innocent person, even if by accident, should face the death penalty; punishment should be swift and certain. - 8.
+The United States and each of its allies must maintain military capability to handle any terrorist threat.

-- 8. The United States and each of its allies must protect its diplomats and embassies and maintain the special military capability needed to handle any terrorist threat.
-The Reagan Administration is fully committed to this.
-You can be assured that we are not afraid to exercise force when necessary to protect the lives and freedom of American citizens.
-In a speech to West Point's graduating class, President Reagan proclaimed America's era of self-doubt if over -- and it is. - 9.
+The Reagan Administration is fully committed to this to exercise force when the contract of th - 9.
 Any nation directly aiding terrorists should be diplomatically, economically isolated until such behavior ceases.
-The first steps toward this have been taken by private airlines who now refuse to fly nations that habor hijackers.
-For this reason, earlier this year the U.S. Government gave the boot to the few Libyan diplomats remaining in this country since the cessation of diplomatic relations. - Democracies must be recognized for what it is: a totalitarian threat to freedom.
+The first steps toward this have been taken by private airlines who now refuse to fly to Libya because of Quaddafis' haborias of hijackers.
+Earlier this year the gave the history to the remaining Liyan diplomats out of the cessary of diplomatic relations this country for terrorist involvement by the Quaddafi

+MSORT # Los Angela Police Chief Dornel Dates

+As a freent meeting of the cluternitured

+Association of Police Chiefs come

+Complained the Chiefs of hostogs

+or terroristime duto, " alt becomes

+instant drown - a him show, even

+entortonium."

+Democracies must be recognized for what it is: a totalitarian threat to freedom.
 Terrorists are no better than Nazis or fascists.
 Simply because they do not wear uniforms and march in a row does not make them any less totalitarian.
 The free people of the world must commit themselves to winning the battle against terrorism, just as they committed themselves in the battle against tyranny a generation ago.

-en the

 The Reagan Administration is committed to maintain the security and freedom of the people of the United States, and we need your support in this effort.
-When President Reagan welcomed home the hostages only a few days after his inauguration, he promised "swift and effective retribution" for acts of terrorism.
-I support that stance with all my heart because, as an American, I know we must have courage to meet this challenge.
-Those engaged in terrorism do not respect reason; they do not respect sincerity.
-But I can tell you with Ronald Reagan as President they will respect the United States.
 We are confident that we will prevail over the threat of terrorism, just as Americans have triumphed over threats to our freedom in the past.
 We will do it because it is our responsibility to do it.
 We owe it to those who came before us.
-We owe it to the next generation of Americans.
+We owe it to those who will be the next generation of Americans.